codepainters/FD1/README.md

  * `firmware` - all the C code
  * `datasheets` - datasheets and manuals used during the development

-Dedicated project page (with prototype pictures) to follow soon.
+Dedicated project page (with pictures) to follow soon.

 All the project files are licensed under Modified BSD License (see LICENSE.txt).